LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 First, our President Director of Bank SMBC Indonesia, Mr. Henoch Munandar, whose visionary leadership continues to guide us toward greater success.

-Next, we have Mr. Jun Saito San, our Deputy President Director of Bank SMBC Indonesia, who plays a crucial role in our strategic direction and operations.
+Next, we have Jun Saito San, our Deputy President Director of Bank SMBC Indonesia, who plays a crucial role in our strategic direction and operations.

 We also have Mr. Handrie Darusman, our Communications & Daya Head, who ensures effective communication across our organization.